Distance from Center of Gravity to Ground.

 Next, place the rear wheels of the car on a level that is about 15 to 20 inches (40 to 50 cm) above the level of the front wheels, with scales underneath the front wheels.
 The car should be able to roll freely on the scales, so chock the rear wheels or use the parking brake.
 WARNING: Be careful as this is a potentially dangerous situation.

 Now, read both scales under the front wheels and measure the exact difference in height between the front wheels and rear wheels.
 Make sure you have tire pressures set right, and weight of driver + helmet, on-board fire extinguisher, fuel, etc. are all accounted for.
-If you are the driver and the technician, a couple of bags of blast media, or anything else resembling your weight in the driver seat will do a great job of helping you out here.
+If you are the driver and the technician, a couple of bags of blast media, or anything else resembling your weight in the driver seat will do.

 When "CG-Height" is used for (re)designing a brake system for a vehicle that is meant to carry more than just a driver, his/her helmet and the other necessities that are usually found in race cars, always load it up with the maximum weight it is allowed to carry! (look up its GVWR in the owners manual, if available).

 At its maximum weight, a vehicle still has to be able to decelerate as fast as its tires allow (emergency stop, for example), without creating a situation for the driver in which it is hard to apply the required pressure to the brake pedal.